marc65/Sudoku-Solver/README.md

 ## Sudoku-Solver
 **version** - `1.1.2`

-This software solve the sudoku puzzle using convolutions neural network.
+This program solves the sudoku puzzle using convolutional neural network.

 ### Requirements